wikhud/Anomaly-Detection-Project/README.md

 # Anomaly Detection Project
-The task of this project is to investigate various anomaly detection methods in real-life datasets.
+The task is to investigate various anomaly detection methods in real-life datasets.

 Following anomaly detection methods were chosen:
 * OneClassSVM()